sundeepkamath/sundeepkamath.github.io/_posts/2018-03-25-automate-udemy-course-downloads.md

 - Udemy
 ---

 **Udemy** as we know is an online learning provider with quality video courses on vast verticals including programming, marketing, data science etc.

 I've been using this learning portal from a long time and have been recently looking at ways to download the personal **paid** video courses for **offline** viewing.

 While Udemy does provide options to download the videos on mobile its a chore really copying the same onto the desktop/laptop where I really prefer watching them.
-Considering this the plan was to find a automated way of downloading the videos online or build a script to achieve the same.
+Considering this, the plan was to find a automated way of downloading the videos online or build a script to achieve the same.

 It seems there is already a python package available to do this job.
 I'll provide the steps here so that you can use the same for your use.